Save our Cannons

 Today they stand proudly on the walls of castles and forts across the country as vivid reminders of our island story.
 They are an integral part of the landscape, but unless we act now, they could be lost to the elements.
 Battered by strong winds and corroded by salty sea spray, many of them are rapidly deteriorating.

 We need to act now to save these precious objects and keep their stories alive for future generations, but we need your support.

 With your help, we can carry out urgent repairs to protect four historic guns most in need of care and ensure their stories of service survive.
 Discover their stories below.Read the case studies

 The majority of the guns in our care are made of iron and/or steel and unfortunately when this rusts the corrosion forms unsightly lumps or blisters.
 If it is not treated and repainted the corrosion continues.
 This can thin the metal and weaken the structure.

-These identical mid 17th-century cast iron 9-pounder cannons at Etal Castle in Northumberland have flaking paint and small areas of corrosion.
+These identical 18th-century cast iron 9-pounder cannons at Etal Castle in Northumberland have flaking paint and small areas of corrosion.
 They are sitting on replica wooden carriages, and exposure to the elements is also causing these to rot.

 To save the guns we need to remove them from their carriages, remove old paint and corrosion and repaint the metal with protective paint.
 The wood has lost structural stability, so we also need to commission replacement carriages.

 Within 1.5km of the coast, bare metal degrades twenty times faster than further inland.
 Coastal guns are regularly battered by strong winds blowing corrosive moisture and salt spray over them.
 Sadly, the sea air has taken its toll on this WWII anti-aircraft gun located at Pendennis Castle in Falmouth, Cornwall.